reelmatt/csci33a/README.md

     + More granular report of statistics
       + This is a partial success in my book.
-The reporting isn't as sophisticated as I imagined at the beginning, but it does lay the groundwork to easily add and customize going forward.
+The reporting isn't as sophisticated as I imagined at the beginning, but it does lay the groundwork to continue to add and customize going forward.
   + Better:
     + Categorize books by state (reading, to-be-read, did-not-finish)
       + Like the statistics, I can imagine this feature being more fully-fledged in the future.
-You can categorize books in different states by assigning as status to them (accessed via *Your Library*).
+You can categorize books in different states by assigning a status to them (accessed via 'Your Library').
-        You can get a grouping effect essentially by requesting stats for a given 'Action' (reading, TBR, DNF, etc.) and then specifying a long enough report window.
+        You can get a grouping effect essentially by requesting stats for a given 'Action' (Reading, TBR, DNF, etc.) and then specifying a long enough report window.
     + Add unpublished works (like ARCs)
-      + In addition to search, which will query the Open Library database, users can also add a book manually, which could allow duplicates as currently implemented (there is no check to see if the ISBN is a duplicated, for example), is intended to be used for adding unpublished works, or results that would not otherwise show up in the Open Library database (like Advanced Reader Copies, and others).
+      + In addition to search, which will query the Open Library database, users can also add a book manually, which could allow duplicates as currently implemented (there is no check to see if the ISBN is a duplicate, for example), is intended to be used for adding unpublished works, or results that would not otherwise show up in the Open Library database (like Advanced Reader Copies, and others).
   + Best:
     + Share information/books logged in Book Survey on Goodreads
-      + I completely ran out of time to try and implement this feature.
-As noted in my initial proposal, there seemed to be a bug with user/profile IDs, which may have complicated things even further.
+      + I was focused more on the Good and Better categories, so ended up running out of time to try and implement this feature.
+As noted in my initial proposal, there seemed to be a bug with user/profile IDs in Goodreads, which may complicate the creation of this feature  even further.

-Many parts of this project proved more difficult, or in-depth than I originally anticipated or expected.
-Overall, I feel good with the end result; not necessarily with how some of the specific pages look or function, but with the setup and structure of how I went about designing the site.
+Many parts of this project proved more difficult and more in-depth than I originally anticipated.
+Overall, I feel positive about the end result; not necessarily with how some of the specific pages look or function, but with the setup and structure of how I went about designing the site.

-Two areas this shows is the database design (more info below), and taking a structured approach during development.
-For the database design, similar to project 3 where I did a lot of planning before writing code, I followed a similar process for this app.
-A few changes and additions needed to be made along the way, but the thinking I did for the database really helped drive structuring development, and I think it sets a strong foundation for further development.
+Two areas this is apparent in are the database design (more info below) and taking a structured approach during development.
+For the database design I followed a process similar to project 3, where I put in time and effort to plan before writing the code.
+A few changes and additions needed to be made along the way, but the thinking I did for the database really helped drive structuring development, and I think it sets a strong foundation for further development work.

 I separated major features out into separate branches to structure adding new pieces, instead of trying to build everything at once.
 That did help get me up and running a whole lot faster, which helped to iterate faster as well.

-When it came to fine tuning the details, I feel a lot less happy compared to previous projects.
+When it came to fine tuning the details, I'm less pleased compared to previous projects.
 A lot of development went into re-writing the search/addition feature, which proved difficult.
 Figuring out differences between ISBNs, editions, books, publishers, authors, and others was much more